Skip to main content

 };

-client.core.event_bus.dispatch(&Event::PairingQrCode { code, timeout });
+client.core.event_bus.dispatch(Event::PairingQrCode { code, timeout });

-_ = stop_rx_clone.changed() => {
+futures::future::Either::Left(_) => {

 info!("Pairing complete.
-Stopping QR rotation.");
+Stopping QR code rotation.");

 return;